Xuanwo/blog/content/2024/02-what-i-talk-about-when-i-talk-about-query-optimizer-part-1.md

 So, I've made the decision to launch a series where we'll cover everything about query optimizers—ranging from algorithm basics to engineering techniques, technological evolution to project implementation, and even some insider industry gossip.

+The inspiration of the title comes from [Haruki Murakami's book](https://en.wikipedia.org/wiki/What_I_Talk_About_When_I_Talk_About_Running), which I highly recommend.
+The book is a collection of essays that Murakami wrote about his experience as a runner.
+The title is a reference to a collection of short stories by Raymond Carver, "What We Talk About When We Talk About Love", which Murakami translated into Japanese.

+Software development is a skill just as running is, everyone can do it by practising but not everyone will have the same feelings about it.
+I'd like to share some personal thoughts and experiences about query optimizers, and I hope that you will find them interesting.

 Today, let's begin by discussing the topic of **IR Design**, focusing on common design patterns in optimizers and the underlying considerations.

 ## What is a Query Optimizer?